In this article:

 Federal Income Tax Withholding Explained:

 Federal income tax is a tax levied by the federal government on all earnings which were generated in the United States or earned abroad by an individual or entity subject to United States income taxes.
-The earnings subject to this tax include all types of employee earnings such as regular pay, bonuses, commissions, etc.
+The earnings subject to this tax include variations of employee earnings such as regular pay, bonuses, commissions, etc.

 - The annualized amount earned.